logo

 Though folic acid or folate is found in many foods, is it enough?
 If you are trying to conceive or are already pregnant, you need enough folic acid to help your body grow a baby.
 It is essential for the baby’s neural development.

-Besides including a wide variety of healthy folate-rich foods like vegetables, fruits, nuts, and seeds, supplements are a must.
-They are an easy way to boost your folate consumption and improve overall health.
+Supplements are necessary in addition to including a wide variety of healthy folate-rich foods like vegetables, fruits, nuts, and seeds.
+They are an easy way to boost folate consumption and improve overall health.

 When to Start Taking Folic Acid and Ensuring Adequate Intake

 Though folic acid supplements are not harmful, ask your doctor before starting your course.
-You may need a higher dose depending upon your medical history.
+Depending upon your medical history, you may need a higher dose.

 FAQs